Prevention of Sexual Harassment (PoSH) Act

 - The employer has to file an annual audit report with the district officer about the number of sexual harassment complaints filed and actions taken at the end of the year.

-Successes of the PoSH Act
+Successes of the POSH Act

-Lacunae of PoSH Act
+Limitations of the Act

 Way Forward